clojure-quant/quanta/README.md

 See the [demo] directory for some usage examples.

 TA ships a goldly web-app.
-Clone TA and run: `cd demo && clojure -X:goldlyb`
+Clone TA and run: `cd profiles/demo && clj -X:goldlyb`

 TA ships some notebooks that you can edit in PinkGorilla notebook.
-Clone TA and run: `cd demo && clojure -X:notebook`
+Clone TA and run: `cd demo && clj -X:notebook`

-If you want to build the notebook from scratch, use: `cd demo && clojure -X:notebook2`
+If you want to build the notebook from scratch, use: `cd demo && clj -X:notebook2`

 ** Remote REPL **
  - in terminalyou have pinkgorilla notebook running